Technologicat/mcpyrate/doc/troubleshooting.md

 Even if you use [`sys.dont_write_bytecode = True`](https://docs.python.org/3/library/sys.html#sys.dont_write_bytecode) or the environment variable [`PYTHONDONTWRITEBYTECODE=1`](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONDONTWRITEBYTECODE), Python will still **use** existing `.pyc` files if they are up to date.

 If you want to force all of your code to be macro-expanded again, delete your bytecode cache (`.pyc`) files; they'll be re-generated automatically.
 Typically, they can be found in a folder named `__pycache__`, at each level of your source tree.

-To do this conveniently, see the `clearcaches.py` script, provided with the `mcpyrate` source code.
+To delete bytecode caches conveniently, you can use the shell command `macropython -c yourdirectory` (equivalent: `macropython --clean yourdirectory`), where `yourdirectory` is a path (can be relative or absolute).
+If you're wary of allowing a script to delete directories, you can first use `macropython -c yourdirectory -n` (equivalent: `macropython --clean yourdirectory --dry-run`), which just prints the full paths to the directories it would delete.

 Normally there is no need to delete bytecode caches manually.